Frankenstein's Daughter: Plot

-Suzie visits Trudy, but they quarrel and as Suzi flounces off she makes a date with Oliver.
+Trudy's friend Suzie Lawler visits her, and they quarrel.
+While flouncing off, she makes a date with Oliver.
 The date goes badly, with Oliver attempting to force himself on Suzie.
-Since he needs a brain for his perfect being, he runs Suzie over with his car, killing her.
-Oliver will create a female perfect being, something the Frankensteins have never tried before.
-When Elsu asks why, Oliver says that "now we're aware the female mind is conditioned to a man's world.
+Since he needs a brain for his creation, he runs Suzie over with his car, killing her.
+When Elsu asks why he wants to create this creature, Oliver says that "now we're aware the female mind is conditioned to a man's world.
 It therefore takes orders, where the other ones didn't."
-In awe, Elsu exclaims, "Frankenstein's daughter!" after which they always refer to it in the feminine.

-While Oliver tries to reanimate "her", Boyd and Dillon arrive.
-As they tell Oliver that they suspect Carter is the Digenerol thief, "she" (Harry Wilson) comes to life, hideously scarred and looking not in the least like pretty, blonde Suzie.
-After the police leave, "she" escapes and kills a warehouse worker (Bill Coontz).
-Another worker, Mack (George Barrows), calls the cops.
+While Oliver tries to reanimate the monster, Carter returns after stealing more Digenerol and nearly being shot by a warehouse guard.
+He is short of breath, having an angina attack and calling for help.
+Oliver sends Elsu out the back door, hurriedly locks up the lab and goes to assist Carter along with Trudy, who was awakened by the noises from Oliver’s reanimation equipment and Carter’s cries for help.
+As they usher Carter to his room, Oliver’s creation comes to life, scarred and unrecognizable.
+“She" escapes and kills a warehouse worker at a nearby freight depot.
+Another worker, Mack, calls the cops.

-At the house, Trudy and Oliver are talking when someone knocks on the front door.
+Later that evening, someone knocks on the front door of the Morton home.
 Trudy answers.
 It is the monster.
 Trudy screams and faints.
-Elsu coaxes "her" into the lab.
-When Johnny arrives and tells him what happened, Oliver convinces Johnny that Trudy has an overactive imagination.
+Elsu coaxes the monster into the lab.
+When Johnny arrives to see Trudy, Oliver convinces him that Trudy has an overactive imagination.

 Oliver wants the lab for himself and decides to kill Carter.
-But as he starts strangling him, Boyle and Dillon show up with more questions about the Digenerol.
-Oliver tells them that Carter stole it; Carter tells them that Oliver tried to kill him.
+As he starts strangling Carter, Boyle and Dillon show up to question Carter about the Digenerol.
+Oliver tells them Carter stole it; Carter tells them Oliver tried to kill him.
 Oliver persuades them that Carter is mentally ill, and they arrest Carter.
-Oliver then argues with Elsu, who refuses any further assistance, and Oliver has "her" kill Elsu.
-Afterwards, Oliver tells Trudy and Johnny that Carter has been arrested.
-When Johnny leaves for the police station, Trudy stays behind.
-Oliver reveals that his name is actually Frankenstein, not Frank, and shows her his creation again.
-Trudy faints once more, but awakens and goes to the police station herself.
-Boyle tells her and Johnny that Carter has died.
+After learning that Carter has been arrested, Johnny leaves for the police station while Trudy stays behind.
+Oliver reveals his family's name and shows her his creation.
+Trudy faints again, and Oliver prepares to transplant her brain into the monster.
+Elsu refuses to take part in this and threatens to go to the police if Oliver harms Trudy.
+Oliver has the monster kill him.
+While Oliver is distracted, Trudy awakens and goes to the police station, where she learns that Carter has died.

 Boyle and Dillon return to the house to further question Oliver.
 When Boyle leaves, Dillon stays behind to keep an eye on Oliver.
-Dillon stumbles across "her" hiding place in the house and Oliver orders "her" to kill Dillon.
+Dillon stumbles across the monster's hiding place and Oliver orders "her" to kill Dillon.

-Trudy and Johnny come home and also find the monster's hideout.
+Trudy and Johnny come home and also find the hideout.
 Oliver orders "her" to kill them, too.
 "She" and Johnny fight in the lab.
 Johnny throws a vial of acid at "her", but hits Oliver instead, melting his face.
-As Oliver falls screaming to the floor, the monster accidentally sets "herself" alight on a Bunsen burner.
+As Oliver falls, the monster accidentally sets "herself" alight on a Bunsen burner.
 Trudy and Johnny flee as "she" is consumed by flames.